Venoxity-Development/documentation/getting-started/quickstart.md

 A lightweight script for Grand Theft Auto V that displays your location, compass, and time in a clean, customizable HUD keeping important info visible without distraction.

 ## WeaponControl

+A lightweight, intuitive plugin that adds custom firing modes, safety toggles, and smarter weapon handling to Grand Theft Auto V for more realistic combat control.